The Dynamics of Rank-Maximal and Popular Matchings: Introduction

-The popular matching problem in the one-sided version is defined as follows.
+The \emph{popular matching} problem in the one-sided version is defined as follows.
 The input is the same as in the rank-maximal matching problem - we are given a bipartite graph $G$, in which the vertices of one side of the graph express their preferences over the vertices of the other side.
 The goal is to find a {\em popular} matching in $G$, if it exists.
-A matching $M$ is said to popular if there exists no other matching $M'$ such that $M'$ is {\em more popular} than $M$.
-A matching $M'$ is more popular than $M$ if the number of applicants preferring $M'$ to $M$ is greater than the number of applicants preferring $M$ to $M'$ and an applicant $a$ prefers $M'$ to $M'$ if (i) he is matched in $M'$ and unmatched in $M$ or (ii) he prefers the post $p$ assigned to him in $M'$ to the one he gets in $M$.
+A matching $M$ is said to be popular if there exists no other matching $M'$ such that $M'$ is {\em more popular} than $M$.
+A matching $M'$ is more popular than $M$ if the number of applicants preferring $M'$ to $M$ is greater than the number of applicants preferring $M$ to $M'$ and an applicant $a$ prefers $M'$ to $M$ if (i) he is matched in $M'$ and unmatched in $M$ or (ii) he prefers the post $M'(a)$ to $M(a)$.
 Not every instance of the problem admits a popular matching.
-Nevertheless, Abraham et al. \cite{AbrahamIKM07} gave an $O(\sqrt{n}m)$ algorithm that computes a popular matching, if it exists.
+Nevertheless, Abraham et al. \cite{AbrahamIKM07} gave an $\mathcal{O}(\sqrt{n}m)$ time algorithm that computes a popular matching, if it exists.
 The algorithm is in a certain sense similar to the one computing a rank-maximal matching.
-It consists of two phases that are the same as in the algorithm for rank-maximal matchings, but the edges participating in the second phase are selected in some special way.
-To obtain a solution for a dynamic version of the popular matching problem, in which new vertices may be added to the graph, we can directly use the algorithm for the dynamic version of the rank-maximal matching by redefining appropriately rank two edges.
-Thus we are able to update a popular matching in $O(m)$ time after the arrival of a new vertex.
+It consists of two phases that are the same as in the algorithm for rank-maximal matchings, but the edges participating in the second phase are defined on the basis of so-called first and second posts.
+To put it differently, every popular matching of $G$ is an applicant-complete rank-maximal matching of a subgraph of $G$ that only contains edges connecting each applicant to its first and second posts.
+To obtain a solution for the dynamic version of the popular matching problem, we can thus directly use the algorithm for the dynamic version of the rank-maximal matching problem.
+Since the number of phases is two, we are able to update a popular matching in $\mathcal{O}(m)$ time after the arrival/deletion of a new vertex/edge.
+Nimbhorkar and Rameshwar \cite{nimbhorkar2018dynamic} are also able to update a popular matching in $\mathcal{O}(m)$ time, however, they have no control over the number of applied changes.

-The algorithm for updating a rank-maximal matching can be also used for updating a bounded unpopularity matching in the same time bound of $O(\min(cn ,n^2) + m)$ \cite{HuangKMN11}.
+The algorithm for updating a rank-maximal matching can be also used for updating a bounded unpopularity matching in the same time bound of $\mathcal{O}(\min(c'n ,n^2) + m)$ \cite{HuangKMN11}.